Joseph Plunkett: IRB involvement

-Sometime in 1915, Plunkett joined the Irish Republican Brotherhood and soon after was sent to Germany to meet with Roger Casement, who was negotiating with the German government on behalf of Ireland.
+Sometime in 1915, Plunkett joined the Irish Republican Brotherhood and soon afterward was sent to Germany to meet with Roger Casement, who was negotiating with the German government on behalf of Ireland.
 Casement's role as emissary was self-appointed, and, as he was not a member of the IRB, that organisation's leadership wished to have one of their own contact Germany to negotiate German aid for an uprising the following year.
 He was seeking (but not limiting himself to) a shipment of arms.
 Casement, on the other hand, spent most of his energies recruiting Irish prisoners of war in Germany to form a brigade to fight instead for Ireland.
 Some nationalists in Ireland saw this as a fruitless endeavour and preferred to seek weapons.
 Plunkett successfully got a promise of a German arms shipment to coincide with the Rising.

 According to Ernest Blythe, Plunkett's republicanism did not prevent him from suggesting, at a briefing of Irish Volunteer organisers in January 1915, that in certain circumstances it would be in Irish interests for a German Catholic prince to be crowned king of Ireland, nor did anyone present object.
 During the Easter Rising, Plunkett and Patrick Pearse argued in a conversation with Desmond Fitzgerald that it would be beneficial for Prince Joachim of Prussia to be crowned king.

 Easter Rising

 Plunkett was one of the original members of the IRB Military Committee that was responsible for planning the Easter Rising, and it was largely his plan that was followed.
 Shortly before the rising was to begin, Plunkett was hospitalised following a turn for the worse in his health.
-He had an operation on his neck glands (probably goiter) days before Easter and had to struggle out of bed to take part in what was to follow.
+He had an operation on tubercular glands in his neck days before Easter and had to struggle out of bed to take part in what was to follow.
 Still bandaged, he took his place in the General Post Office with several other of the rising's leaders such as Patrick Pearse and Tom Clarke, though his health prevented him from being active.

 Margaret Skinnider recalls that during Easter Week he was "pale and weak" and "looked like death".

-His aide de camp and bodyguard was the then 25-year-old Michael Collins.
+His aide de camp was the then 25-year-old Michael Collins.

 Marriage and execution

 Following the surrender, Plunkett was held in Kilmainham Gaol, and faced a court martial.
 Just after the rising on 3 May, Thomas McDonagh was executed and Grace received news that Joseph was to be executed the following morning.
-Grace purchased a ring from a jeweller in Dublin and persuaded a priest to let her marry Joseph before his execution.
+Grace purchased a ring from a jeweller in Dublin, and persuaded a priest to let her marry Joseph before his execution.
 Grace and Joseph were married in the prison chapel in Kilmainham jail, just hours before his death.
 There were only two witnesses (guards John Smith and John Lockerby) in addition to the priest.
-Grace was awoken at 2 am and taken back to the jail where they had their final meeting.
-With a guard counting down the 15 minutes they had together, Joseph was executed soon after along with the other 13 leaders.
+Grace was awoken at 2 am and taken back to the jail, where they had their final meeting—with a guard counting down the 15 minutes they had together.
+Joseph was executed soon afterward, along with the other 13 leaders.